| Title: | A Collection of Functions for Graphing Correlation Matrices |

 Gower, J.C. and Hand, D.J.
 (1996) Biplots, Chapman & Hall, London

-data(aircraft) str(aircraft)
+data(aircraft) str(aircraft)data(aircraft) str(aircraft)

 Correlations between SPR (specific power), RGF (flight range factor), PLF (payload) and SLF (sustained load factor) for 21 types of aircraft.